DavePearce/Homepage/content/blog/10_modelling_borrow_checking.md

 }
 ```

-Right after the three statements, we can view the borrow checker has
+Right after the three statements, we can view the borrow checker as
 having the following environment: